 Our only complaint would be the side-mounted jacks and switch.
 As top mount would allow for more room on the board.
 And the switch being on the side of the pedal makes me nervous.
 One wrong step and it might break off!

-The Smallbox has a great control scheme that allows for a great deal of tonal options.
+The Smallbox has a great control scheme that allows for a lot of tonal options.
 First, the 3-band EQ is a nice addition to the small box and allows for some great tone shaping.
 The Friedman BE-OD did not have a mid-control, so It’s nice to see it here on the small box.

-The presence control is also a nice thing to see on the Friedman line of stomps and really helps to fine tune the top end when the unit is goosed.
+The presence control is also a nice thing to see on the Friedman line of stomps.
+It helps to fine-tune the top end when the unit is goosed.

 The way the gain is set up on the pedal is really the highlight.
 The gain switch on the side of the device changes the gain structure.
 This allows you to really get what you need for rock tones and the amount of saturation that is possible.
 The range is very wide here!